issp-center-dev/mVMC/doc/en/appendix.rst

 Input files
 ~~~~~~~~~~~

-A file for assigning input files (namelsit.def)
+A file for assigning input files (namelist.def)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following files are needed to use the program of UHF.
 The format